FabianoEger/tago-documentation/concepts.rst

 =======

 With this option is possible to hide the device from the list.
-It may be helpful when creating a Dashboard and using the widget *Form* that has a field type called 'Device'.
+It may be helpful when creating a Dashboard and using the widget :ref:`*Form*<widget-form>` that has a field type called 'Device'.
 When configured with a device, the form will show the list of all visible devices connected to that bucket.

 .. _ref_concepts_token: